bwinter/tha/THA_MEETING.md

 - THA is very much like a retrospective in that it gives the team an opportunity to iterate on process and build empathy.

-- The goal of a THA is discussion and identification, not problem solving.

 - We'll be covering a set of metrics chosen by the facilitators and team representatives that help assess team heath.

 - Format is roughly: